 Now we find ourselves in a world where email is the go-to form of communication in schools, businesses, and personal use.

-For this reason, it is vital to protect emails at every stage of their journey; this is where email encryption comes in.
+For this reason, it is vital to protect emails at every stage of their journey.
+This is where email encryption comes in.

-Each stage of an email's journey is vulnerable to hackers trying to access the potentially sensitive contents inside the email.
-For this reason, it is vital to incorporate email encryption into your cyber hygiene practices to prevent the most common types of cyberattacks:
+Each stage of an email's journey is vulnerable to hackers attempting to access potentially sensitive content.
+It is therefore vital to incorporate email encryption into your cyber-hygiene practices to prevent the most common types of cyberattacks.

 Popular cyberattacks include:

-• Phishing: A cyberattack that relies on impersonating a trusted entity, such as a bank, to steal the victim’s information via email
+Phishing: A cyberattack that relies on impersonating a trusted entity, such as a bank, to steal the victim’s information via email.

 For example: